aminul7506/CS-521-Project/README.md

 We use LightGCN for our base model for recommendation.
 We use the original code of LightGCN and perform necessary modification for our purpose.

 >SIGIR 2020.
 Xiangnan He, Kuan Deng ,Xiang Wang, Yan Li, Yongdong Zhang, Meng Wang(2020).
-LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation, [Paper in arXiv](https://arxiv.org/abs/2002.02126).
+LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation, [Paper](https://dl.acm.org/doi/pdf/10.1145/3397271.3401063?casa_token=7ZAy9cglsYIAAAAA:1_Ed8H-_fbvkx5GpcyFyDh4khNChPmBXCehe5uSvu3pAjdKI3XxKtRtX07rrwqOo-1vwImHK8acr).

 ### Enviroment Requirement